Abandoned & Little-Known Airfields:

 Westwood Airport (2nd location), Westwood, CA

-At some point between 1946-48 a newer field was constructed on the west side of town.
+At some point between 1946-47 an airfield was constructed on the west side of town, replacing the predecessor Westwood Airport on the east side.

 The runway at Westwood was evidently somewhat shortened within the next few years,